pvlasov/cv/model-driven-development/README.md

 In this case the repository model is used as the input model to select elements to be exposed through the Web UI.
 The generator model can be used to configure how the elements are to be exposed.
 The generator target outputs rendering and routing classes as well as resource bundles to be used by the Nasdanika CDO Web Bundle Application Rendering framework.

 The generation is performed by a generator model created with the Nasdanika Codegen and accompanied by several controllers.
+With this target the output is created by "multiplication" of three models:

+* Target generator model.
+* Target configuration model.
+* Selection model.

 ## Call for action